 Using compost improves soil structure, texture, and aeration and increases the soil’s water-holding capacity, while at the same time improving its drainage.
 All you need are some feedstocks, moisture and time.

 Compost loosens clay soils and helps sandy soils retain water.
 Adding compost improves soil fertility and stimulates healthy root development in plants.
 The organic matter in compost provides food for the microorganisms that digest and break down the matter, which keeps the soil in a healthy, balanced condition.
-Feeding of the microorganisms also make foundational minerals more readily available to the plants such as nitrogen, potassium, phosphorus, boron, silicon, magnesium and trace elements.
-Well fed, properly produced compost applied to the garden soil will create a condition where few if any soil amendments will need to be added.
+Feeding of the microorganisms also makes foundational minerals more readily available to the plants such as nitrogen, potassium, phosphorus, boron, silicon, magnesium and trace elements.
+Well fed, properly produced compost applied to the garden soil can create a condition where few if any soil amendments will be needed.

 We will examine several aspects of compost and techniques to build the nutrient value of the compost for the garden.
 One of the most useful aspects of compost is it’s adaptability, as it can be “customized” or enhanced with many additions that will increase it’s fertility and value to the garden.
-This is not meant as an introductory how-to compost article.
-There are several great articles on the web for that.
-We recommend the article at Organics for All- Composting Guide.
-This will get you started in the right direction, and you can use the techniques shown here to customize your compost for your garden’s needs.
+This is not meant as an introductory how-to compost article – see our article Compost – What We’ve Learned for that.
+You can use the techniques shown here to customize your compost for your garden’s needs.

 For our discussion, we will assume a manure based compost, combined with leaves or straw for the close to ideal 25-30:1 ratio of carbon to nitrogen (C/N).
 Here are some examples the C/N ratio for common compost feedstocks-